guiYMOUR/mindustry-Extra-Utilities-mod/README.md

 - English | [中文](README_cn.md)

-- Add more than 85 blocks and some advanced units.

 - This module does not affect the game balance, and enrich the content of the game, making the original game easier

-- The MOD body uses only JS, including the ability, status effect, mod introduction, core schematics, ect.
-Easy to understand, welcome to refer

 - QQ Group①：513165958